neondatabase/website/content/docs/conceptual-guides/regions.md

 _**Note**_: Once you select a region for a Neon project, it cannot be changed for that project.

-## Moving project data to a new region
+## Move project data to a new region

 If you need to move your data to a different region, the following steps are recommended: